Free association of producers: Socialist theory

 The free association of producers is a defining characteristic of socialism.
 It entails the abolition of private ownership of the means of production and its transfer to the ownership of workers, either as individuals or as self-managed collectives.
 Social equality, cooperation and workers' self-management are the main conditions required for the development of a free association of producers.
 Under free association, workers themselves determine what to produce, as well as why, how and for whom they will produce it.

 The French socialist Pierre-Joseph Proudhon defined socialism as a free association of producers and smallholders.
 Proudhon argued for the abolition of capitalism, under which private ownership of the means of production had imposed "wage slavery" on artisans and farmers.
 He believed that socialism would end the capitalist monopoly over the means of production and thereby allow both free competition and cooperation to flourish.

 In contrast, the German communist Karl Marx defined socialism as the abolition of all private property, rather than a redistribution of it as proposed by Proudhon.
-Marx considered free association to entail the collective ownership of the means of production and the abolition of profit, rather than association between competing small property owners, and opposed Proudhon's ideas on competition as antithetical to socialism.
+Marx considered the free association to entail the means of production being held in common and the abolition of profit, rather than association between competing small property owners, and opposed Proudhon's ideas on competition as antithetical to socialism.

 The Russian anarchist Mikhail Bakunin also considered a free association of producers to entail the abolition of private property, and instead advocated that the means of production be brought under common ownership.
 He also called for the abolition of the state and the construction of free association from the bottom-up.